yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 After the first execution only 2 Hydras are still alive.
 Thus evil wins.

-Atfer the first execution one Hydra and the Balloonist are still avlie.
+After the first execution one Hydra and the Balloonist are still avlie.
 Then another nomination and execution rounds is started.
 Whoever alignment is still alive afterwads wins.

 ## Tips and Tricks